Sanhei/GLE-Model-validation-and-analysis/README.md

 ```bash
 export PYTHONPATH="~/python_path/lib/python3.x/site-packages"
 ```
 This is to include the path of python, but this step may not necessary, since fourier transfer can be very time consuming, therefore, we want to see if the parameter setting is proper.
-So we may want to see if the free energy profile is same as we expected(a double well potential showed before). before the Fourier transfer.
+So we may want to see if the free energy profile is same as we expected(a double well potential showed above), before the Fourier transfer.
 By default, we comment all the code of python.
 The simulation is all done by C++ code.
 Setting the environment can be frustrated.
-Another thing you may need is FFTW
+Another thing you need is FFTW.

 ```bash
 cd timestep_changing